-Camp Gertrude Coleman in Trussville, Alabama has been an outdoor adventure for thousands of Girl Scouts since 1925.
-Gertrude Davidson was born in Springfield, Ohio on August 7, 1887 to Frank P. Davidson of Harrisburg, PA and Eleanor (Elma) S. Davidson of Bouremouth, England.
+Camp Gertrude Coleman in Trussville, Alabama, has been an outdoor adventure for thousands of Girl Scouts since 1925.
+Gertrude Davidson was born in Springfield, Ohio, on August 7, 1887, to Frank P. Davidson of Harrisburg, PA, and Eleanor (Elma) S. Davidson of Bournemouth, England.
 Frank Davidson moved the family to California after taking a teaching position and starting a school in San Diego.
-As Gertrude and her brother grew older, they moved to Berkeley, California to attended school at the University of California.
+As Gertrude and her brother grew older, they moved to Berkeley, California, to attend school at the University of California.
 She graduated in 1904 with a degree, we believe, in literature.
-After graduation, spent a year in Florence, Italy, studied at the Sarbonne in Paris, attended Oxford University in England and completed her studies in literature back in Florence, Italy.
+After graduation, spent a year in Florence, Italy, studied at the Sorbonne in Paris, attended Oxford University in England, and completed her studies in literature back in Florence, Italy.
 She traveled throughout Europe and resided overseas for ten years.

 During WWI, Gertrude served the effort where she could, including with the American Red Cross unit organized in Italy by Mrs. Thomas Nelson Page.
 She was also the head of two large YMCA leave areas in France.

 She married John Shields Coleman on July 7, 1921 in California and resided in Birmingham shortly thereafter.
 She was instrumental in establishing Girl Scouts in Birmingham and Jefferson County at a time when there were a lot of extracurricular activities for girls that, served as the first Jefferson County Girl Scout commissioner.
 She died on November 22, 1924, a week after giving birth to her only child, a son named Davidson Coleman, from eclampsia at the age of 37.
 Her son died six weeks later.
 She and her son are buried at Elmwood Cemetery in Birmingham.